armoar334/linecomp/README.md

 The only existing readline replacement that achieves my desired results is ble.sh, and as much of a feat as it is, its far too bloated and slow for my liking. as a result, I began to implement my own line-editor, and thats what linecomp has become since
 I mean yeah, i could just use zsh or fish but wheres the fun in that?

-# Todo's (should probably put somewhere else)
+# Todo's ( in order of priority (should probably put somewhere else))
+ - Multi-line statements with escapes
- - Replace grep with something less susceptible to regex injections
+ - Replace grep with something less susceptible to regex injections / Fix my awful regex's
  - Switch all if/else ladders to case statements for speed
  - Add all remaining emacs bindings
  - start vi mode implementation